AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 - Act as a validating light node for L2 that every L1 node implicitly run

 ## Registry
-The registry is a contract that holds the addresses of the other contracts.
-It is a simple contract that keeps track of where the other contracts are, it is to give the nodes a single source of truth for where the other contracts are.
-Depending on the scheme might be used to handle upgrades, seen as the point of entry to the protocol from a node perspective - it is the only contract that the nodes MUST know about.
-It can tell them about the rest, and where they need to look for blocks etc.
+The registry is a contract that holds the current and historical addresses of the other contracts.
+The addresses of a rollup deployment is contained in a snapshot, and the registry is to map a version number to a snapshot.
+Depending on the upgrade scheme, it might be used to handle upgrades, or it could entirely be removed.
+It is generally the one address that a node MUST know about, as it can then tell the node where to find the remainder of the contracts, which is used for where to look for block publication etc.

-Must keep track of current and historical addresses of the contracts.

 ## State transitioner
-The state transitioner is the contract that handles the state and perform the state transition on L1.
-It makes sure that the proof is valid and that L1 is updated accordingly.
-It is the main component of our fully validating light node.
+The state transitioner acts as a validating light node for the L2.
+Practically this means that the contract keeps track of the current state of the L2, and is to progress this state as valid L2 blocks are received.
+Also, it is to communicate with the inbox and outbox L1 contracts to facility cross-chain communication.

-Whenever a block is received it is to:
+Whenever a block is received the state transitioner MUST:
 - Compute the "starting" state of the block (the state before the block is applied)
 - Check that the starting state is the same as the current state
 - Check the global variables provided (block number, timestamp, version, chainId)